-The other method uses what is called an ice ball press, which I've also seen referred to as a Japanese ice mold.
+The other method uses what is called an ice ball press, which I’ve also seen referred to as a Japanese ice mold.
 This consist of two heavy metal cylinders, copper or aluminum, which can be connected with pins that run vertically down through the sides.
 In the end of each of the cylinders is a hemispherical depression.
-The ice ball press comes in kits that include a tray for making cubes of ice (most of use have ice cube trays that don't actually make cubes).
+The ice ball press comes in kits that include a tray for making cubes of ice (most of us have ice cube trays that don’t actually make cubes so you need these trays).
 You make cubes of ice, and you place one of the cubes into the depression in one of the cylinders.
 You connect the other cylinder up top, so that its depression is downwards, then you press it down over the ice cube.
 What happens next is like magic.
 The heat transfer from the metal to the ice almost instantly melts the ice cube.
 As the ice cube melts the cylinders move together until they make contact.
 What is left is a perfectly round ball of ice.
 You can watch this parlor trick in the video below.

 That sure is is something to watch, but you will not believe the price tag.
 One of these kits will cost you anywhere from $300 to over $1000!
 Can you say NOT GONNA HAPPEN?

-Your best bet, should you want to make these at home, is one of the round silicone ice molds.
 Now, you may notice another problem with spherical ice.
 What good is a fancy ice ball if it is all cloudy?
 You know that when you freeze ice at home it tends to be cloudy — sometimes completely cloudy.
 So what if you wanted a perfectly clear ball of ice?
 Or, perfectly clear ice of any kind?
 Science helps again.